StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 English Bay is also host to Vancouver's largest Events such as the Celebration of Light Fireworks and Festival and the Polar Bear Swim.

 Each year on January 1, English Bay is host to one of the world's largest polar bear swims.
-Thousands of people go swimming in the cool waters of English Bay to celebrate the New Year.
-This is one of Vancouver's longest running traditions.
-2019 will be the 100th annual polar bear swim!
+Thousands of people go swimming in the cold waters of English Bay to celebrate the New Year.

-Each summer at the end of July/beginning of August, there are 3 nights of music-syncronized fireworks displays at English Bay.
 During the day there is an associated festival at Ceperley Park in Stanley Park with live music, food, and beer gardens.
-This is Vancouver's largest event of the year!

 Each year late in the year statues appear in Morton Park across Beach Avenue from English Bay.
 These statues are lit up at night!